Prepare surgical instrumentation and supplementary items for the surgical team

 You must be able to:

-6. select and prepare the correct surgical instrumentation and supplementary items according to the clinical specialty, the anticipated requirements of the operative procedure, and the needs of the individual
+P4. select and prepare the correct surgical instrumentation and supplementary items according to the clinical specialty and the anticipated requirements of the operative procedure

-7. check date controlled items and confirm them as being within their expiry date
+P5. check date-controlled items and confirm them as being within their expiry date

-10. count and record instruments, needles, swabs and supplementary items in conjunction with a registered practitioner as the second authorised checker prior to commencement in accordance with organisational policies and procedures
+P8. count and record instruments, needles, swabs and supplementary items prior to commencement in accordance with organisational policies and procedures

 Knowledge and Understanding